qkhadim22/Exudyn-hydraulically-actuated-industrial-systems/README.md

 - These models are free to use.

 ## References
 - Use the references below for citing the hydraulic parameters and hydraulically actuated flexible multibody systems.
-Contributions on flexible bodies, flexible multibody systems, hydraulics, and actuator frictions can be found in Reference ii.
+Contributions on flexible bodies, flexible multibody systems, hydraulics, and actuator frictions can be found in reference ii.
 	1. Qasim Khadim, et al. Experimental investigation into the state estimation of a forestry crane using the unscented Kalman filter and a multiphysics model.
 Mechanism and Machine Theory, 189, 105405, 2023.
 	2. Qasim Khadim, Peter Manzl, Emil Kurvinen, Aki Mikkola, Grzegorz Orzechowski, Johannes Gerstmayr.
 Real-Time Structural Deflection Estimation in Hydraulically Actuated Systems Using 3D Flexible Multibody Simulation and DNNs.
 Mechanical Systems and Signal Processing, Under Review, 2025.